FutureGatewayFramework/fgSetup/test/README.md

 # Known issues

 * APIServerDemon don't start.
 This problem seems related to slower systems.
 The `catalina.out` file reports `null` as FutureGateway DB version.
 In this case just restart Tomcat.
+* Script `do_tests.sh` hangs during the installation (apt installations).
+It may happen the apt-get command requires user prompt durign the installation.
+In such a case, it is recommended to verify first what is causing this problem looking in the log file: `/var/log/apt/term.log`.
+To avoid this problem, there are two possibilities: the first, installing manually the package and then re-executing the script.
+In the second case try the command `apt-get upgrade -y` and then retry the script execution.